mikebgdev/Portfolio-Symfony/README.md

 - **Home Page:** Brief introduction and overview of my skills.
 - **Projects:** Showcase of selected projects with detailed descriptions.
 - **Skills:** Comprehensive list of my technical skills (Hard Skills) and personal attributes (Soft Skills).
+- **Education:** Details about your educational background, including institutions attended, degrees earned, and relevant dates.
+- **Experience:** Detailed information about your work experience, including companies worked for, positions held, and employment periods.
 - **Contact:** Contact form for inquiries and collaborations.

 ## Technologies Used